 This year I have decided to stay ahead of the holidays.
 I’ve been shopping for presents and collecting random decor items so that when the fun times arrive, I can actually sit back and enjoy the season.
-I love having a beautiful table setting, so I decided to make my own potholders in festive colours.
+Since I love having a beautiful table setting, I decided to make my own potholders in festive colours.
 And of course, I am sharing this beginner friendly crochet potholder pattern with you all on this website too!

 If the stitch looks familiar to you, that’s because its the bumpy rows stitch that I used in the Cozy and Free Baby Blanket Crochet Pattern.
 The moment I discovered this stitch, I thought it would make a wonderful potholder stitch because of the bumpy and dense fabric it creates – perfect to protect your table and so pretty to look at too!

 I have written out and posted the free pattern for this potholder below on this page.
 You can also purchase the ad free instant download PDF file for easy printing and reading.